Buying from Local Growers and Businesses

 Sustainability in the Dining Room

-A few of the ways we support sustainable practices in the Dining Room is by using environmentally sustainable cleaning products, recycling used fryer oil and turning it into Biofuel, and adopting trayless dining.
+A few of the ways University Culinary Services supports sustainable practices is by using environmentally sustainable cleaning products, recycling used fryer oil and turning it into Biofuel, and adopting trayless dining.

 Environmentally sustainable cleaning products

 University Culinary Services purchases their cleaning products from Value Products Inc., whose products are made with plant derived, non-petroleum based compounds and other earth friendly ingredients.
 They are DfE (Design for the Environment) certified through the EPA, and are active members of CleanGredients, a nonprofit that equips business with the science and resources to make products more sustainable.